Who is Lane Casteix?

 I came to my senses and realized making a living in fine art was an iffy thing, or really more of a not-very-likely thing.
 I heard about a great program in advertising design at the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), and that sounded professional and maybe even profitable.
 So I transferred and changed my major to advertising design—but I kept the minor in beer and doubled down by joining a frat, Kappa Sigma.

 Eventually, I graduated and married my high school sweetheart.
-Almost 50 years and two kids later, she is still putting up with me.
+Over 50 years and two kids later, she is still putting up with me.

 After four years in the Air Force, I landed a job in advertising in New Orleans where I had the privilege of working with people much more talented than I am designing many award-winning packages and product promotions.
 I am still there.
 Only instead of being a graphic designer, the other inmates let me think I run the place.

-I live just outside New Orleans with my wife, and sometimes my two granddaughters, by younger son and daughter-in-law who live nearby, spend the night.
-Elder son, daughter-in-law, two more granddaughters and a grandson live in West Texas.
+I live just outside New Orleans with my wife, and sometimes my two granddaughters, by the younger son and daughter-in-law who live nearby, spend the night.
+The elder son, daughter-in-law, two more granddaughters and a grandson live in West Texas.
 And should I even mention I have five great grandkids, too?

 Pets?
 I have four useless feral cats (make that five, a new one just showed up), one of which doesn’t even like me, and two chickens that produce only an occasional egg to convince me I need to keep buying feed for them.
 Unfortunately, I made the mistake of naming them, which guaranteed they would not see the inside of the gumbo pot.